bokeh/bokeh/sphinx/source/docs/dev_guide/testing.rst

 Etiquette
 ~~~~~~~~~

 CI services provide finite free build workers to Open Source projects.
-The below
+Grouping commits into meaningful
+chunks of work before pushing into GitHub (i.e. not pushing on every commit)
-consideration will help you be considerate of others needing these limited
+will help you be considerate of others needing these limited resources.
-resources:

-* Group commits into meaningful chunks of work before pushing to GitHub (i.e.
-  don't push on every commit).